Consumers

 The salesperson must also attach to your copy of the contract a Statement of consumer cancellation rights and a cancellation form that meets the legal requirements.

-If a Salesperson Breaks the Law?
+What if a Salesperson Breaks the Law?

 Preventing Visits from Salespeople

-Some municipalities let you to put a special sticker on your door or mailbox to indicate that you don’t want door-to-door salespeople.
+Some municipalities let you to put a sticker on your door or mailbox to indicate that you don’t want door-to-door salespeople.

 Other Types of Door-to-Door Activities